GestureDiffuCLIP: Gesture Diffusion Model with CLIP Latents: Motion Representation

 \section{Motion Representation}

-A gesture motion $\vect{M}=[\vect{m}_k]_{k=1}^{K}$ is a sequence of poses, where $K$ denotes the length of the motion.
+A gesture motion $\vect{M}=[\vect{m}_k]_{k=1}^{K}$ is a sequence of poses, where $K$ denotes the motion length.
 Each pose $\vect{m}_k\in\mathbb{R}^{3+6J}$ consists of the displacement of the character and the rotations of its $J$ joints.
-We parameterize the rotations as 6D vectors \cite{zhou20196dvector}, though other rotation representations can possibly be used instead.
-This raw motion representation, however, often contains redundant information.
-Following recent successful systems \cite{ao2022rhythmicgesticulator,rombach2022latentdiffusion,dhariwal2020jukebox}, we learn a compact motion representation using VQ-VAE \cite{van2017vqvae} to ensure motion quality and diversity.
+We parameterize the rotations as 6D vectors \cite{zhou20196dvector}, though alternative rotation representations can potentially be used instead.
+The raw motion representation, however, often contains redundant information.
+To ensure motion quality and diversity while enabling fast inference, we follow recent successful systems \cite{ao2022rhythmicgesticulator,rombach2022latentdiffusion,dhariwal2020jukebox} and learn a compact motion representation using VQ-VAE \cite{van2017vqvae}.

 Specifically, we train VQ-VAE as an encoder-decoder pair

 The encoder $\mathcal{E}_{\eqword{VQ}}$ converts $\vect{M}$ into a downsampled sequence of latent codes $\vect{Z}=[\vect{z}_l]_{l=1}^{L}$, where $\vect{z}_l\in\mathbb{R}^{C}$ and $C$ is the dimension of the latent space.
 We refer to the ratio $d=K/L$ as the encoder's downsampling rate, which is determined by the network structure.
 The decoder $\mathcal{D}_{\eqword{VQ}}$ operates on a quantized version of the latent space.
 It maintains a \emph{codebook} consisting of $N_{\eqword{VQ}}$ latent vectors.
 When reconstructing the original motion $\vect{M}$ from $\vect{Z}$, the decoder maps each $\vect{z}_k$ to its nearest codebook vector $\hatvect{z}_l$ and decodes the quantized latent sequence $\hatvect{Z}=[\hatvect{z}_l]_{l=1}^{L}$ into $\vect{M}$.